Written by Traci Prendergast and photographed by Alycia Lang

 From the garage we walk to a nearby building where she sorts and stores her wool; her friends call it her woman-cave.
 The walls are lined with tasteful artwork inspired by the surrounding landscapes and livestock.
 The workspace here is just as immaculate as the garage.
 Tables are covered with old metal tools for inspecting and sorting the wool.
 All the different colors and combinations are laid out in a myriad of beiges (her favorite color).
 I am used to commercial kitchens where mostly everything is utilitarian: it’s inspiring how beautiful her workspaces are.

 Soon after buying the property, Kelli hired a land management consulting company to bring some sheep over and rotationally graze the land.
 As the sheep came running down off the truck, Kelli had a feeling that they were meant to be here.
 She immediately set out to do research and choose an appropriate breed, and came across the Navajo-Churro: diverse foragers known for being able to withstand dramatic changes in temperatures.
 Their multi-faceted wool lends itself well to a range of fiber arts, and their meat is subtle and delicious.
 Kelli was attracted to the breed for their wildness, intelligence, alertness, and independence.
 She and her husband Ken have spent years improving the ranch and building its infrastructure.
 She is very passionate about heritage breeds; both for the community and camaraderie that exists with other small farmers of same breeds, as well as for their visual appeal.
-One by one, she has added new types of animals and the facilities to care for them.
+One by one, she has added new types of animals and the facilities to care for them, including structures with enough space for them to live healthy and happy lives!
+Animal robberies are becoming more an more common where during the night, criminals collect animals in trailers and drive off with them, this is why you can see outdoor home security cameras dotted all around her property to protect her animals.
 While the structures are now set in place, the work of rotationally grazing the animals between pastures is a constant adaption to nature.

 Spring Coyote Ranch currently offers the following yarns: a pure Churro lamb (soft for blankets), adult Churro lamb (coarser and stronger for warping a loom or weaving rugs/tapestries), Churro and alpaca in various colors (her personal favorite, strong but also soft, works for weavers and knitters) and Churro/mohair (Churro combined with Angora goat).
 This year she intends to add llama into the mix.Now that they have laid the groundwork, they are ready to begin bringing all of their gifts to a wider market: meats, eggs, olive oil, and their proprietary yarn blends.
 This year’s sheep shear is looking to bring in the biggest haul of yarn yet.
 I look forward to seeing what kind of beautiful rugs, art, and clothing Kelli’s offerings inspire.